GamesDoneQuick/donation-tracker/README.md

 If set, will display this link in the common template footer.
 If you want to hide the link you can set it to a blank string.

+#### TRACKER_PAYPAL_MAX_DONATE_AGE

+Type: `int`

+Default: `60`

+The maximum age in seconds for which a signed donation payload is considered valid.
+When a user donates via the standard PayPal form, the server will generate a signed payload string as a confirmation step, salted with the user's IP.
+If the payload is older than the specified age, it is no longer considered valid and will not redirect them to PayPal.
+This does not affect how much time the user has to complete the PayPal flow.

+#### TRACKER_PAYPAL_SIGNATURE_PREFIX

+Type: `str`

+Default: `'tracker'`

+To make it easier to determine if an IPN is from the Tracker or not, all outgoing PayPal requests use a signed payload in the `custom` field, using this prefix, and salted with the amount of the donation.
+Do not change this while an event is running or in-flight IPNs will not validate properly.
+Must be between 1 and 8 characters long, inclusive.
+You probably don't need to change this unless the recipient is already using the prefix for some other purpose.

+#### TRACKER_PAYPAL_ALLOW_OLD_IPN_FORMAT

+Type: `bool`

+Default: `False`

+Previously, outgoing PayPal donations were tagged with a custom string with the donation ID embedded, without any other sort of prefix.
+If you still have incoming IPNs using this format, set this to True.
+Most IPNs reconcile within an hour, except in the case of e-checks, which can take several days.
+Chargebacks can also complicate this.
+Generally speaking you should leave this as False unless you have recently upgraded to code that expects the new format.
+If set to False, IPNs using this format will be logged but not otherwise acted upon.

+#### TRACKER_PAYPAL_MAXIMUM_AMOUNT

+Type: `int`

+Default: `60000`

+PayPal enforces a maximum amount in USD per transaction, depending on a lot of arcane factors.
+See [PayPal Limits Explained](https://www.paypal.com/us/brc/article/understanding-account-limitations) for more information.
+As of this writing the absolute maximum is $60,000 USD, but if you wish to change the default limit, especially if most of your events are in a currency other than USD, you can do so here.
+This can also be overridden on a per-event basis.
+Note that this is a hint, not a hard enforcement, and if the donor or the recipient is not capable of the desired transfer, PayPal will give you an error.

 #### TRACKER_REGISTRATION_FROM_EMAIL

 Type: `str` (must pass `EmailValidator`)